A Supplies Roundup / My favorite Watercolors, Pens, Paper UPDATED

 I get a lot of questions about materials, and could share a long list of tools, supplies and brands I love.
 But I’d like to focus on the things I use most frequently in this post -- the supplies I am constantly coming back to in my art process, and buying again and again for their undeniable utility and quality.

 Tube vs. pan sets: I prefer the pan type watercolors because they are less messy, compact, and all around more transportable with a built-in mixing tray that is the back side of the paint case.
 I use 'half pans' which are the little squares of concentrated watercolor paint.

-I prefer the brands, Winsor & Newton and Sennelier, which both make beautiful, rich watercolors.
+I frequently use the brands, Winsor & Newton, Sennelier, which both make beautiful, rich watercolors.
 The pans are set up so that you can replace specific paints, allowing you to really customize your palette, and replace just the hues you use instead of buying new whole sets all over again.
 I go through canary yellow and hunter green half pans 5 times faster than my blues, and I love unwrapping a new color to swap it out with an empty half pan.

 For watercolor artwork I like a pen that doesn't bleed with exposure to watercolor so I reach for a permanent, archival ink pen.
 As original art goes, using pens that don't fade with time is a no-brainer, and true black is what I look for in a great permanent ink pen.
 My favorite is the Copic Multiliner SP, because you can replace the ink cartridge, and they are a very deep black.
 Microns are also a standby, and ubiquitous in art stores, but they don't last as long, and Staedtler is nice for its metal tip.